 What You Can Expect From Each COVID-19 Test

 This diagnostic test is highly accurate in detecting the presence of viral RNA to determine whether or not someone has an active COVID-19 infection.
-At CHI St. Joseph Health, our team is able to get results back within 1-4 hours.
+At St. Joseph Health, our team is able to get results back within 1-4 hours.
 Some testing sites take up to a week to get results.
 If you get a molecular test, it’s important to quarantine until you receive results.

 This diagnostic test is helpful in quickly detecting the presence of an active COVID-19 infection, sometimes providing results within 15 minutes.
 Depending on your symptoms, your doctor may order a molecular test if your antigen test comes back negative.
 This is because the antigen test often produces positive results with high accuracy and negative results with low accuracy, meaning that a negative result does not guarantee the absence of infection.